ruo-x/tp/docs/UserGuide.md

 Examples:
 * `eshow 7` will result in a pop-up window appearing, listing all details of the event at id `7`.
 This includes its name, start date and time, end date and time, location, roles needed, logistics needed (if any), budget (if any), and a description.

+### Sorting all events by date: `esort`

+Volunteer coordinators can sort all events by their date and time, in ascending order, to see the few most upcoming events.

+Format: `esort`

 ### Deleting an event: `edelete`

 Deletes the event from the event list.